lizrea/ReportMailer/README.md

-# Patrons Importer plugin for Koha
+# Report Mailer plugin for Koha

-This plugin will automatically download patron CSV files and import them into Koha
+This plugin will allow a report to be run on the nightly plugins cron

 # Downloading

-From the [release page](https://github.com/bywatersolutions/koha-plugin-patrons-importer/releases) you can download the latest release in `kpz` format.

 # Installation